benmandrew/benmandrew.github.io/_posts/2017-08-18-trench-warfare.markdown

 ##### Units:

 - Rifleman are the most numerous troop type, armed with rifles.
 Cheap and ubiquitous.
 - Grenadiers excel at assaulting enemy trenches.
-Their short range carbines make them ill-suited for defense.
+Their short range carbines make them ill-suited for defence.
 - Machine gunners are a powerful glass cannon, they work best defending a trench.
-- Snipers sport long range rifles, and are best for picking apart an otherwise inpenetretable defense.
+- Snipers sport long range rifles, and are best for picking apart an otherwise impenetrable defence.
 - Armoured soldiers are slow, but their strong armour lets them take lots of damage before dying.

 ##### [Link to GitHub repository](https://github.com/benmandrew/TrenchWarfare)